RafailSkoulos17/web_data_management_group_9/README.md

 ### Using AWS

 We have used AWS for deploying the services in different EC2 instances and RDS instances.
-A detailed description has been provided in the 'aws_scripts' folder.
+A more detailed description on the AWS deployment for each type of database can be found in each of the folders.